 Health monitoring and health screening reports

-If you are required to undertake health monitoring under the OHS Regulations, you must ensure that the registered medical practitioner who does the assessment prepares a health monitoring report, and that this report includes the relevant information that is required under the OHS Regulations.
+If you are required to undertake health monitoring under the OHS Regulations, you must ensure that the registered medical practitioner who does your employees' assessment prepares a health monitoring report, and that this report includes the information that is required under the OHS Regulations.
 Once the medical practitioner has completed this report, you should ensure that a copy is received from them directly.

-If your employee voluntarily participates in the free health screening program and consented to a copy of this report being provided to you, you must get a copy of the report directly from your employee.
+If your employee participates in the free health screening program and consented to a copy of this report being provided to you, you will receive a copy of the report from the Alfred Occupational Respiratory Clinic.

 Record keeping requirements